master-of-zen/Av1an/README.md

     --target_quality        Quality value to target.
                             VMAF used as substructure for algorithms.
-                            Supported in all encoders supported by Av1an except for VVC.
+                            Supported in all encoders supported by Av1an.
                             Best works in range 85-97.
                             When using this mode, you must specify full encoding options.
                             These encoding options must include a quantizer based mode,